18 (British Board of Film Classification): Sex and the 18 certificate

 Until recently, works at 18 could not contain the depiction of actual sex acts, which more recently could only appear in films with an R18 certificate (when created in 1982 only simulated acts could be shown under an R18, but this was relaxed after legal challenges in 2000).
 Although the BBFC allowed the depiction of simulated sex scenes in 18 certificate films, actual sexual acts were still not allowed to be depicted in 18 certificate films until around 1999.

 This precedent appears to have been set when the BBFC granted 18 certificates for films containing short scenes of unsimulated sex, such as Catherine Breillat's Romance (1999) and Patrice Chéreau's Intimacy (2001).
 In October 2004, a new precedent appeared to be set when the BBFC granted an 18 certificate for Michael Winterbottom's film 9 Songs, which featured a number of lengthy explicit scenes of unsimulated sex.
 This was followed by certificates for Shortbus and Destricted.
 In the statement justifying the latter decision, it was stated that there is no limit to the number of images that can be considered to be justified.

 In 2004, the board was also challenged by some pornographic video distributors to award 18 certificates to material that would otherwise be classified at R18.
-This could have greatly diminished the role of the R18 certificate but failed.
-This means there continues to be a form of artistic merit test requiring the work to be judged non-pornographic and the scenes in question "exceptionally justified by context" for a mainstream release.
+This could have greatly diminished the role of the R18 certificate, but their efforts failed.
+This means there continues to be a form of artistic merit test requiring the work to be judged non-pornographic, and the scenes in question "exceptionally justified by context" for a mainstream release.

 In its 2009 report (available on its website), the BBFC updated its standards stating that:

 "When it comes to sex in films for adults, the Board's policy is that explicit images of real sex should be confined to the 'R18' category, unless such images can be justified by their context.
 However, contextual justification is irrelevant if the primary purpose of the work is sexual arousal or stimulation (i.e. a sex work).
 Under the new Guidelines, the contextual justification for explicit images of real sex at '18' no longer needs to be 'exceptional'."